chasd00/force-authentication/README.md

 force-authentication
 ====================

-Spring-based Salesforce authentication that works with canvas signed request, HTTP headers, or OAuth.
+Spring-based Salesforce authentication that works with canvas signed requests, HTTP headers, or OAuth.